trambarhq/trambar/docs/user-guide-admin.md

 ### Changing background image

-1. Open a new browser window and sign into the Trambar web client.
+1. Open a new browser window and sign into the web client.
 This will allow you see to changes as soon as you save them.

 2. Click **Settings** in the left navigation pane.